Juan Fernando Quintero: 2013 South American Youth Championship

 Quintero was called to represent Colombia wearing the number 10 jersey at the 2013 South American Youth Championship.
 In the first match against Paraguay, he was voted man of the match after an impressive display setting up the 1–0 victory goal.
 In the match against a powerful Chile team, Quintero scored a penalty although Colombia lost 2–1.
 In the match against Bolivia, Quintero assisted four of the six goals in a 6–0 victory.
 In the final group stage match against Argentina, Colombia had already qualified thus he did not play until the second half where he scored with an amazing 50 yard free kick despite losing the match 2–3.

 In the first match of the final round, Quintero scored again from an impressive distance in a 2–1 victory over Ecuador.
 This brought his goal tally to three and his assist tally to four.
 Quintero scored with a penalty against Peru in a 1–0 allowing Colombia to qualify for the 2013 FIFA U-20 World Cup in Turkey.
 In the final match against Paraguay who were also Colombia's very first opponent in the U20 South American Youth Championships, he scored a goal in a 2–1 victory where Colombia won the Youth Championships in South America for the third time.
-In total, Quintero had scored 5 goals and assisted 4 making him MVP of the championship for contributing more than any other player in the tournament.
+In total, Quintero had scored 5 goals and assisted 4, making him MVP of the championship for contributing more than any other player in the tournament.

-Quintero was set to join the U20 squad again for the 2013 Toulon Tournament, but Pescara refused to allow him to his call-up.
+Quintero was set to join the U20 squad again for the 2013 Toulon Tournament, but Pescara refused to allow him to join his call-up.
 Prior to the U-20 World Cup, Quintero scored with an impressive free kick in a friendly against the U-20 squad of France.